ballerina-platform/module-ballerina-persist/README.md

 > *Note*: The data types for `SimpleType` supported by `persist` will vary by data source.
 For example, the `byte` type is not supported by MySQL.

-This design use fields of type `EntityType` or `EntityType[]` to define associations between two entities.
+This design uses fields of type `EntityType` or `EntityType[]` to define associations between two entities.

 Here are some examples of entity type definitions: